Defining an Access Policy¶

 }

-Since it is checking a remote object the permission argument should be one of the following:
+object the permission argument should be one of the following:

-• "file.change_fileremote" - Permission to change the FileRemote.
+- "file.change_fileremote" - Permission to change the

 Parameters:

-The request being made.
+) –The request being made.

-The view being checked for authorization.
+) –The view being checked for authorization.

-The action being performed, e.g. "destroy".
+) –The action being performed, e.g. "destroy".

 Returns:

-• True if the user has the Permission named by the permission argument on the remote parameter at the object-level or if there is no remote.
+parameter at the object-level or if there is no remote.
 False otherwise.

 has_remote_param_model_or_domain_or_obj_perms(request, view, action, permission)

-Checks if the current user has the permission on the remote param.
+Checks if the current user has the permission on the remote

 has_remote_param_model_or_obj_perms(request, view, action, permission)

-Checks if the current user has either model-level or object-level permissions on the remote.
+Checks if the current user has either model-level or object-level permissions on the remote

-The object in this case is the one specified by the remote parameter.
-For example when syncing the remote parameter is passed in as an argument.
+The object in this case is the one specified by the remote

 This is usable as a conditional check in an AccessPolicy.
 Here is an example checking for "file.view_fileremote" permission at either the model-level or object-level.